Thermoelectric materials: Effect of Thermal Shocks

 Thermoelectric materials can undergo thermal shock loading through service temperature spikes, soldering and metallizing processes.
 The thermoelectric leg can be coated with metals to form the required diffusion barrier (Metallizing) and dipping the metallized leg in a molten alloy bath (Soldering) for connecting the leg to the interconnect.
 In a study conducted by Pelletier et al. thermoelectric disks were quenched for the purpose of thermal shock experiments.
 They realized that quenching in a hot medium helped disks' surface to produce compressive stresses in contrary to the core, which developed tensile stress.
 Anisotropic materials and thin disks were reported to develop greater maximum stresses.
 They also observed fracturing of specimens during quenching process in a soldering bath from room temperature.

-Effect of Tensile Stresses
+Effects of Tensile Stresses

 Thermal stresses have been quantified and extensively studied in thermoelectric modules throughout the years but von Mises stresses are commonly reported.
 The von Mises stress defines a constraint on plastic yielding without having any information of the stress nature.

-For instance, in a study by Sakamoto et al. the mechanical stability of a Mg_2Si-based structure was investigated that could utilize thermoelectric legs at an angle with elecftrical interconnects and substrates.
+For instance, in a study by Sakamoto et al. the mechanical stability of a Mg_2Si-based structure was investigated that could utilize thermoelectric legs at an angle with electrical interconnects and substrates.
 Maximum tensile strength stresses were calculated and compared to the ultimate tensile strength of different materials.
 This approach might be misleading for brittle materials (such as ceramics) as they do not possess a defined tensile strength.